‘This Is Us’ Spoilers: Did Mandy Moore Reveal A Tragic Ending?

 — Mike Sington (@MikeSington) February 6, 2017

-Warning: this article contains spoilers.
-Please do not read this post if you don’t wish to read This is Us spoilers.

-First, according to Master Herald‘s latest round of This is Us spoilers, while fans will definitely be excited for Amanda Leighton — who is best known for her work on The Fosters — to be joining the cast as a younger version of Sophie, Kevin’s ex-wife, they will be definitely in mourning over the potential death of William (played by Ron Cephas-Jones).
+First, according to Master Herald’s latest round of This Is Us spoilers, while fans will definitely be excited for Amanda Leighton — who is best known for her work on The Fosters — to join the cast as a younger version of Sophie, Kevin’s ex-wife, they will be definitely in mourning over the potential death of William (played by Ron Cephas-Jones).

 In an Instagram post that Mandy Moore shared, she mentioned that she was “sad” to say goodbye to everyone she’d worked with over the course of the season.
-However, fans flipped out when they noticed everyone was wearing black, and William was nowhere to be found!
+However, fans flipped out when they noticed everyone was wearing black and William was nowhere to be found!

-Mandy then took to her Instagram to clarify that her castmates were not at a funeral, dressed all in black, but were in fact in an auditorium watching Kevin’s play, titled The Back of an Egg.
+Mandy then took to her Instagram to clarify that her castmates were not at a funeral dressed all in black.
+They were, in fact, in an auditorium watching Kevin’s play, titled The Back of an Egg.

-Looks like somebody's gettin' ????.
-We're back on Tuesday with a new episode of #ThisIsUs. ???????????????? pic.twitter.com/m8sdwH8SY8
+Looks like somebody's gettin'????.
+We're back on Tuesday with a new episode of #ThisIsUs.???????????????? pic.twitter.com/m8sdwH8SY8

 — Mandy Moore (@TheMandyMoore) February 3, 2017

-Meanwhile, according to the latest This is Us spoilers from Hidden Remote, the new episode — which will air tomorrow at 9:00 p.m.
+Meanwhile, according to the latest This Is Us spoilers from Hidden Remote, the new episode — which will air tomorrow at 9 p.m.
 EST on NBC — will feature a few happy moments, including Jack and Rebecca’s wedding.
 However, as the site confirms, the Pearson’s joy will be tempered by sadness, as Miguel and his soon-to-be wife share some “devastating” news.

 “Back in the past timeline, Jack and Rebecca begin to question their relationship when Miguel and Shelly share some shocking (and devastating) news with their friends.
 This as Rebecca receives an incredible work opportunity which looks to put a new strain on her relationship with Jack.”